 UTILITIES- Water/ Sewer/ Trash

-The department ensures the residents of the City of Rittman receive quality drinking water, and that the water returned to the environment is safe.
+The Water/ Sewer department ensures the residents of the City of Rittman receive quality drinking water, and that the water returned to the environment is safe.
+Responsibilities include: Water quality, treatment and distribution as well as wastewater collection and treatment.
+We receive our water from a well field located west of Rittman in Milton Township.

 • Water billing or to set up a new service account: 330-925-2059